amanmohadikar/Book_Store_Application/readMe.md

 ## Features

-- User authentication and authorization (signup, login)
+- User authentication and authorization (login)
 - View All book details
 - Others can add review and comment on books
 - Users can delete their own book